Spanish, B.A.

 2

+Fulfills 3 credits of the History Core Curriculum requirement.
 The California Commission on Teacher Credentialing requires that a teaching credential candidate must have completed a minimum 2-credit course that covers the U.S. Constitution or fulfill this requirement by examination.
-Biola University students may complete this requirement by taking either HIST 200 or POSC 225 with a grade of "C" or better.
+Biola University students may complete this requirement by taking either HIST 200 or POSC 225 with a grade of C or better.
 Students receiving AP college credit for either HIST 200 or POSC 225 will also meet this requirement.
 Transfer coursework must be reviewed by a credential analyst in the School of Education.

 3